 Judge Rules Qualcomm Licensing Practices Violate Antitrust LawPublications - Client Alert | May 31, 2019

-It has now become apparent, as Qualcomm learned last week, that it is not enough, in one’s technology and IP licenses, to focus on the business terms and IP protective provisions.
+It has now become apparent, as Qualcomm learned last week in Federal Trade Commission v.
+Qualcomm Incorporated, 17-CV-00220-LHK, 2019 WL 2206013 (N.D.
+Cal.
+May 21, 2019), that it is not enough, in one’s technology and IP licenses, to focus on the business terms and IP protective provisions.
 Rather, one must take into consideration the impact the licensing strategy will have on the vigor of competition in relevant markets.
 Perhaps an even more important lesson to be learned from the May 21, 2019 decision of U.S. District Judge Lucy Koh of the Northern District of California is to caution clients to tone down the rhetoric in internal correspondence about vanquishing the competition.

 Judge Koh stopped just short of calling Qualcomm executives liars, but went out of her way to point out that the verbal testimony of the Qualcomm executives was consistently contradicted by internal email messages, memoranda, and hand-written notes.
 Qualcomm executives had to be admonished to slow down when telling their story, but fell silent under cross-examination by Federal Trade Commission (FTC) lawyers, answers needing to be painstakingly pried from the mouths of those same Qualcomm witnesses.
 Perhaps another lesson to be learned from the case is to spend significant time on witness preparation.